#BREAKING Judge Sentences Jelani Maraj To 25 Years To Life (Exclusive Details)

 A judge Monday sentenced Nicki Minaj‘s oldest brother to 25 years to life in state prison for raping his stepdaughter.

-Nassau County court Judge Kevin McDonald called Jelani Maraj an abuser with a misguided moral compass as he sentenced him for sexually abusing his 11-year-old victim over eight months in 2015.
+Nassau County court Judge Robert McDonald called Jelani Maraj an abuser with a misguided moral compass as he sentenced him for sexually abusing his 11-year-old victim over eight months in 2015.

 “My view is that you groomed this child,“ Judge McDonald told Maraj as he sat with his head down in a rumpled navy blue suit, his hands cuffed behind his back.
 “You made her think this was OK.
 You’re her stepfather!
 Those children called you daddy!”

-Maraj will serve his sentence in protective custody and Judge McDonald asked that he be given access to medical care while he serves his time.
+Maraj, who has been battling a host of health problems, will serve his sentence in protective custody and Judge McDonald asked that he be given access to medical care while he serves his time.
 Maraj was also ordered not to contact the victim or her family.

-Maraj’s famous sister Nicki made an appearance at the sentencing, with defense lawyer David Schwartz reading a character letter from the rapper, calling her brother “her hero” who saved their mother from domestic violence.
+Maraj’s famous sister Nicki submitted a character letter on her sibling’s behalf, calling her brother “her hero” who saved their mother from domestic violence.

-“He is the most patient gentle genuine selfless man I know,” Minaj said in the letter, which Schwartz read out in court.
+“He is the most patient gentle genuine selfless man I know,” Minaj said in the letter, which Maraj’s lawyer David Schwartz read out in court.
 “He has been my hero.”

 Maraj himself pleaded for mercy, although he did not outright admit that he had raped the girl.